Impact of stellar population synthesis choices on forward modelling-based redshift distribution estimates: SED modelling impact on the redshift distribution means and scatters

 \subsection{The impact on the magnitude-limited sample}

 A magnitude-limited selection of target galaxies is generally performed using a sharp cut in colours or magnitudes.
-Since the results presented in Section \ref{sec:impact_on_colours} highlight the dramatic effect that varying the SED components has on the galaxy magnitudes and colours, we expect a similar effect to be reflected on the redshift distributions resulting from a magnitude-limited selection.
-In the case of a Stage IV galaxy survey like Rubin-LSST, the LSST Dark Energy Science Collaboration requirements \citep{Mandelbaum2018} for the weak lensing and galaxy clustering analysis on the systematic uncertainty in the mean and redshift scatter of each source tomographic bin refer to a sample of galaxies, the Y10 lens gold sample, that has a limiting magnitude of $i_{\mathrm{lim}} = 25.3$.
-We use this value to select magnitude-limited samples of objects from each of the 22 sets of galaxies generated by varying the SED modelling components.
+Since the results presented in Sect. \ref{sec:impact_on_colours} highlight the dramatic effect that varying the SED components has on the galaxy magnitudes and colours, we expect a similar effect to be reflected on the redshift distributions resulting from a magnitude-limited selection.
+In the case of a Stage IV galaxy survey like Rubin-LSST, the LSST DESC requirements \citep{LSSTDESC2018} for the weak lensing and galaxy clustering analysis on the systematic uncertainty in the mean and redshift scatter of each source tomographic bin refer to a sample of galaxies, the Y10 lens gold sample, that has a limiting magnitude of $i_{\mathrm{lim}} = 25.3$.
+We used this value to select magnitude-limited samples of objects from each of the 22 sets of galaxies generated by varying the SED modelling components.